CellProfiling/pipex/README.md

   - Several image files: the filename shows the data represented in them. **OBS** this files will only be present if you have run the analysis command)
   - `cell_data_norm.csv`: filtered and normalized version of `cell_data.csv` general file. **OBS** this file will only be present if you have run the analysis command)
   - `cell_data_markers.csv`: aggregated data for each of the analyzed markers. **OBS** this file will only be present if you have run the analysis command)
+  - `anndata.h5ad`: AnnData object containing the analysis output. **OBS** this file will only be present if you have run the analysis command)
+  - `anndata_TissUUmaps.h5ad`: TissUUmaps project file. **OBS** this file will only be present if you have run the generate_tissuumaps command)
 - `analysis/quality_control` folder: it contains the following items:
   - Several image files: these are image representations of intermediate steps of the cell segmentation process.
 Useful as post-verification and/or to refine the parameters if the result is not what you expected.
 - `preprocessed` folder: it contains the following items: